wowdev/noggit3/README.md

 Install boost to `<boost-install>`.
 The easiest is to download a pre-built package from https://sourceforge.net/projects/boost/files/boost-binaries/.

-* Any version from the last years should work.
+* Any version from the last years should work, 1.60 at least.
 * Be sure to pick the right compiler version!
-* CMake may not support the latest version yet, if you have bad timing.
+* CMake may not support the latest version yet, if you have bad timing, try picking the second newest if configuring fails.

 ### Qt5 ###
 Install Qt5 to `<Qt-install>`, downloading a pre-built package from